Syssos/Go_Shell/cmds/README.md

 Starting server on localhost:3000
 ```

-When we see this message we should now be able to open are browser of choice, and navigate to localhost port 3000.
+When you see this message you should now be able to open a browser of your choice, and navigate to localhost port 3000.
 When the page loads, the following should be seen.

 ```
 http://localhost:3000